-Each of these materials can be built into an erosion control product that meets specific needs.
+Each of these materials can be built into an erosion and sediment control product that meets specific needs.
 Products include fabrics laid out flat to create matting and blankets or bunched into a log form to stabilize banks and shorelines.

 Biodegradable Erosion Control Mat Options

 Biodegradable erosion control products and materials vary in type and application from slope and soil stabilization to ecofriendly landscaping.
 Choosing which biodegradable erosion control product is right for your needs will be determined by the duration of the project, the steepness of the slope, the amount of water flow, and other factors.
 All of these products will naturally biodegrade over time and require various installation processes.

 Densely packed logs can be filled with coir or straw fibers.
 Coir logs are designed to be robust to hold up in demanding locations such as high flows or steep banks.

 Erosion control logs are effective methods of runoff and sediment control and soil stabilization.
 Because of their density and strength, erosion control logs add needed stability and support to erosion prone slopes like banks, streams, and shorelines.
 Coir fiber erosion control logs feature tightly packed fibers in tube-shaped netting.
 Standard coir logs come in lengths of 10 feet with diameters of 12, 16, or 20 inches.
 Logs can be joined together with twine to meet specific needs.

 Erosion control mats are another favorite for erosion control and often feature blends of either coconut coir, straw, or wood fiber blends.
 Mats will vary in strength depending on the type of erosion control material or fabric they are constructed from.
 Higher strength mats will typically be built from the tough coir fiber, while shorter term erosion may use straw or coco-straw blends.